Airlines close books on rotten 2020 and so far, 2021 is grim - WTMJ

 American expects to burn about $30 million a day in the first quarter, roughly the same pace as the fourth quarter.

-Shares of American soared 17%.
+Shares of American rose as much as 31% before closing up 9%.
 Analysts say American is now caught up in volatile trading that has seen other stocks, notably GameStop, become wrapped up in a battle between small investors and short sellers.
 Parker declined to discuss the situation or say whether American would issue new stock while the share price is elevated.

 The fourth-quarter loss amounted to $3.86 per share, after removing special gains.
 Analysts expected a loss of $3.92 per share, according to a survey by Zacks Investment Research.